Frequently asked questions

 What is the Bank of England base rate?

-It is the rate of at which the Bank of England charges us to borrow money, this rate is reviewed on a monthly basis by their Monetary Policy Committee and they may change the rate based on a number of economic factors.
+It is the rate at which the Bank of England charges us to borrow money, this rate is reviewed on a monthly basis by their Monetary Policy Committee and they may change the rate based on a number of economic factors.

 If you would like to know more about the base rate you can visit the Bank of England website www.bankofengland.co.uk